Average Roster Size in D1, D2, D3, and NAIA Women's College Soccer — 2025 Season Analysis | RosterWise™

 For families navigating women’s college soccer recruiting, roster size is one of the most straightforward — and most useful — data points available.
 It tells you, in plain terms, how many players a program is carrying right now.

 That number has direct implications for your athlete.
-A D1 program carrying [STAT: average D1 women’s soccer roster size] players has a different recruiting calculus than a D3 program with [STAT: average D3 women’s soccer roster size].
+A D1 program carrying 28 players has a different recruiting calculus than a D3 program with 27.
 The number of available spots, the walk-on landscape, the competition for playing time — roster size shapes all of it.

-Women’s soccer is also the largest women’s college sport by number of programs in the United States, which means families have a wide range of options.
+Women’s soccer is the largest women’s college sport by number of programs in the United States — 1,223 programs across D1, D2, D3, and NAIA.
 Understanding roster size patterns by division helps narrow the search to programs where the fit is realistic.

 Average roster sizes by division